 - A majority of Syrian refugees cannot afford minimum essential items for survival.
-About 88% of Syrian refugee households, compared to 21% of Lebanese, 44% of migrant, and 56% of Palestinian refugee households, are in debt to meet essential needs.
-(Data source: VASyR, MSNA) - Food insecurity remains at worrying levels.
-83% of Syrian refugees, 78% of Palestinian refugees and 59% of Lebanese reported adopting food based coping strategies including skipping meals (IPC).
-Over half of Syrian households are living in shelters that are either overcrowded or below humanitarian standards.
-This year, Syrians reported that the average monthly rental costs increased to 60 USD, up from 29 USD in 2022 (VASYR). - 56% of school-aged Syrian children between the ages of 6 and 17 attended school in 2022-2023.
-The attendance rates were 94% for Lebanese, 57% for migrants, and 86% for Palestinian refugees from Lebanon (VASyR, MSNA). - Among Syrians, 22% of girls and young women between the age of 15-19 are married. - In 2023, access to healthcare and medication remained challenging, with both cost and supply barriers.
-84% of Syrian refugees, 85% of Lebanese, 68% of migrants and 78% of Palestinians reported difficulty accessing needed medication (VASyR, MSNA). - 13% of Syrian households reported the presence of at least one member with a disability.
-(VASyR, MSNA).
+About 90% of Syrian refugee households, compared to 21% of Lebanese, 44% of migrant, and 56% of Palestinian refugee households, are in debt to meet essential needs. - Food insecurity remains at worrying levels.
+83% of Syrian refugees, 78% of Palestinian refugees and 59% of Lebanese reported adopting food based coping strategies including skipping meals (IPC). - Over half of Syrian households are living in shelters that are either overcrowded or below humanitarian standards.
+This year, Syrians reported that the average monthly rental costs increased to 60 USD, up from 29 USD in 2022. - 56% of school-aged Syrian children between the ages of 6 and 17 attended school in 2022-2023.
+The attendance rates were 94% for Lebanese, 57% for migrants, and 86% for Palestinian refugees from Lebanon. - Among Syrians, 25% of girls and young women between the age of 15-19 are married. - In 2023, access to healthcare and medication remained challenging, with both cost and supply barriers.
+84% of Syrian refugees, 85% of Lebanese, 68% of migrants and 78% of Palestinians reported difficulty accessing needed medication. - 13% of Syrian households reported the presence of at least one member with a disability.